 Other Things To Do Near The Wendake Hotel

 The location of the hotel feels remote when you’re there.
 But, the Wendake hotel is centered in the town of Wendake and is easy walking distance from a number of attractions.
 These include the Notre-Dame-de-Lorette Church, the Kabir Kouba waterfalls, the Tsawenhohi House, and the Huron-Wendat Traditional site.
 You can check out our full review of the things to do in Wendake Quebec here.
+You can also check out our Indigenous-themed road trip through Ontario that we did recently if you’re looking to extend your trip.

 Are you on the lookout for amazing experiential hotel experiences for families?
 Sign up for our newsletter below to get the latest updates on family travel and adventure.
 Or follow us on Instagram to get the latest inspiration for beautiful destinations.